-Goal 1: Encourage the efficient management of the Town's natural resources.
+Goal 3: Encourage responsible management of the Town's natural resources.

-- A. Work with the county to implement and maintain a town wide recreation plan. - B. Support the maintenance of the county's farmland preservation plan. - C. Promote sound forest management practices on private forest lands. - D. Protect the public's access to public hunting and fishing areas. - E. Encourage management strategies to create a sustainable relationship between recreational vehicles, watercraft, and natural resources.

-- F. Encourage communication between communities regarding the protection of natural resources that cross municipal boundaries. - G. Educate resource users of the town's environmental quality goals and objectives.
+- A. Promote sound forest management practices on private forest lands. - B. Protect the public's access to public hunting and fishing areas. - C. Encourage management strategies to create a sustainable relationship between recreational vehicles, watercraft, and natural resources. - D. Encourage communication between communities regarding the protection of natural resources that cross municipal boundaries. - E. Educate resource users of the county's environmental quality goals and objectives.

-Goal 2: Protect and improve the quality and quantity of the town's ground and surface water.
+Goal 4: Protect and improve the quality and quantity of the town's ground and surface water.

-- A. Ensure that land use practices do not have detrimental impacts on the town's water and wetlands. - B. Support wetlands protection in the town. - C. Prevent the introduction of new contaminants into the town's ground and surface water systems while reducing and possibly eliminating existing sources of contamination. - D. Increase awareness relative to the potential shoreline development impacts on water quality. - E. Support data collection and monitoring efforts that further the understanding of factors influencing the quantity, quality, and flow patterns for ground water. - F. Support the preservation of natural buffers and building setbacks between intensive land uses and surface water features. - G. Continue to develop partnerships with neighboring communities, conservation organizations, county and state agencies to address water quality issues.
+- A. Encourage land use practices that do not have detrimental impacts on the town's waters and wetlands. - B. Support wetlands protection in the town. - C. Discourage the introduction of new contaminants into the town's ground and surface water systems while reducing and possibly eliminating existing sources of contamination. - D. Promote awareness of potential shoreline development impacts on water quality. - E. Support data collection and monitoring efforts that further the understanding of factors influencing the quantity, quality, and flow patterns of groundwater. - F. Support the preservation of natural buffers and building setbacks between intensive land uses and surface water features. - G. Continue to develop partnerships with neighboring communities, conservation organizations, the county, and state agencies to address water quality issues.

-Goal 3: Preserve the natural and scenic qualities of lakes and shorelines in the town.
+Goal 5: Preserve the natural and scenic qualities of lakes and shorelines in the town.